 The longest pier in the World is located in Southend town (Southend-at-sea) in the south-eastern part of Britain.
 This Landmark is extending 2,16 km into the Thames Estuary.

 The pier has been built in the XIX century.
-First, it was a wooden pier, next to a iron pier, opened in 1888.
-The reason, for what the pier in Southend was built as a tourist role in the town.
-The government was afraid, that many ships will not dock in the town, because of large mudflats, that recedes over a mile from the beach at low tide.
-All ships would go to e.g. Margate, because there were much better docking facilities.
+First, it was a wooden pier, next to an iron pier, opened in 1888.
+The reason is that the pier in Southend was built as a tourist role in the town.
+The government was afraid, that many ships will not dock in the town, because of the large mudflats, that recede over a mile from the beach at low tide.
+All ships would go to e.g. Margate because there were much better docking facilities.

 We went to Southend for a long weekend last year.
 Late August is the best moment to go to the seaside, because of the highest temperature of the water, which raises up to 20 deg in this part of the North Sea.